 In my case, the disk is called 179.64.
 For you, perhaps, it is different.
 Note the exact identifier.
 In the next command, we will format and partition the MicroSD card.
 Your content will be deleted.
 If important files are on the card, copy them to another disk.
 If you want to keep the MicroSD card permanently in the smartphone, you can now partition all of your memory.
 To do this, type:

-sm partition disk: 179.64 private
+- sm partition disk: 179,64 private

 The operation takes several seconds or minutes, depending on the capacity of the memory card.
 If you want to use a certain percentage so that it can be read by other devices, you must exclude it from the private partition.
 The 50:50 partitioning command looks like this:

-sm partition disk: 179.64 mixed 50
+- sm partition disk: 179,64 mixed 50

 This is the end of Paul O'Brien's guide, but not the end of the work.
 If you now want to use the adopted memory as such, you must also migrate apps and data.
 This can be done through the storage section of your Android settings menu.
 Tap the MicroSD card, then move to the top right of the menu and click on Move data.
-You could not select this menu item before partitioning.
+You cannot select this menu item before partitioning.

 We have subjected the manually partitioned devices to a uniform endurance test.
 We have installed Final Fantasy IX on all devices.
 The game is 1.8 GB in size.
 After installation, it's easy to see which of the two memories, internal or SD card, had its memory space used.
 In all cases, after the installation on the SD card, 1.8 GB less space was available.
 A success of this extent cannot be achieved with SD cards formatted as interchangeable memory, since complete data migration is not possible.